 2023-05-28 11:21:25

-The yet-to-be-reviewed study, published in the journal arXiv, evaluated data from the European Space Agency’s Gaia satellite on a cosmic system consisting of a sun-like star and a companion stellar that is about 11 times more massive than the sun.
+The yet-to-be-reviewed study, published in the journal arXiv, evaluated data from the European Space Agency’s Gaia satellite on a cosmic system consisting of a sun-like star and a companion stellar that is regarding 11 times more massive than the sun.

 These objects revolve around each other at a distance of 1.4 astronomical units – or the equivalent of the distance that Mars revolves around the sun – as scientists say, including those from the Czech Academy of Sciences.

 Dark matter is an invisible substance that is thought to make up most of the mass in the universe.
-Most models suggest that dark matter is evenly distributed throughout the universe, but some say it could also clump together.
+Most models suggest that dark matter is evenly distributed throughout the universe, but some say it might also clump together.

 In one such model, dark matter is hypothesized to be a new type of boson, a particle that carries energy and forces through the universe like the widely known photon.